 - (c) Plans for achieving self-support are developed by vocational rehabilitation counselors.
 If a self-support plan is not in place, the ISD worker makes a referral to the division of vocational rehabilitation (DVR). - (d) The ISD worker forwards the written plan and documentation to the MAD eligibility unit.
-The plan must be approved by that unit. - (e) An approved plan is valid for the following specified time periods:

-- (i) initial period of no more than 18 months; - (ii) extension period of no more than 18 months; - (iii) final period of no more than 12 months; and - (iv) total period of no more than 48 months. - Agent orange settlement payments: Agent orange settlement payments made to veterans or their survivors are excluded from consideration as income in determining eligibility. - Radiation Exposure Compensation Act payments: Payments made under the Radiation Exposure Compensation Act are excluded from consideration as income in determining eligibility. - Remembrance, responsibility and the future foundation: Payments to individual (10)survivors forced into slave labor by the Nazis are excluded. - (11)Victims compensation payments: Payments made by a state-administered fund established to aid victims of crime are excluded from consideration as income in determining eligibility. - SSI lump sums for retroactive periods: Supplemental security income (SSI) lump sum (12)payments for retroactive periods are excluded from consideration as countable income in the month received. - Life insurance and other burial benefits: Life insurance and other burial benefits are (13)unearned income to the beneficiary (not the owner).
-The ISD worker must subtract the amount spent on the insured individual's last illness or burial up to \$1,500.
-Any excess is counted as unearned income. - (14)100% state-funded assistance payment: Any 100% state-funded assistance payment based on need, such as general assistance (GA), is excluded.
-Any interim payments made by a state or municipality from all state or local funds while an SSI application is pending are excluded. - ABLE ACT Distributions: Distributions from an ABLE account are excluded as income of the designated beneficiary, regardless of whether the distributions are for: - Qualified Disability Expenses (QDE): QDEs are expenses related to the (a) blindness or disability of the designated beneficiary and for the benefit of the designated beneficiary.
-QDEs include, but are not limited to the following types of expenses:
+The plan must be approved by that unit. - (e) An approved plan is valid for the following specified time periods: - (i) initial period of no more than 18 months; - (ii) extension period of no more than 18 months; - (iii) final period of no more than 12 months; and - (iv) total period of no more than 48 months. - (8) Agent orange settlement payments: Agent orange settlement payments made to veterans or their survivors are excluded from consideration as income in determining eligibility. - (9) Radiation Exposure Compensation Act payments: Payments made under the Radiation Exposure Compensation Act are excluded from consideration as income in determining eligibility. - (10) Remembrance, responsibility and the future foundation: Payments to individual survivors forced into slave labor by the Nazis are excluded. - (11) Victims compensation payments: Payments made by a state-administered fund established to aid victims of crime are excluded from consideration as income in determining eligibility. - (12) SSI lump sums for retroactive periods: Supplemental security income (SSI) lump sum payments for retroactive periods are excluded from consideration as countable income in the month received. - (13) Life insurance and other burial benefits: Life insurance and other burial benefits are unearned income to the beneficiary (not the owner).
+The ISD worker must subtract the amount spent on the insured individual's last illness or burial up to one thousand five hundred dollars (\$1,500).
+Any excess is counted as unearned income. - (14) One hundred percent state-funded assistance payment: Any one hundred percent state-funded assistance payment based on need, such as general assistance (GA), is excluded.
+Any interim payments made by a state or municipality from all state or local funds while an SSI application is pending are excluded. - (15) ABLE ACT distributions: Distributions from an ABLE account are excluded as income of the designated beneficiary.
+Qualified disability expenses (QDEs) are expenses related to the blindness or disability of the designated beneficiary and for the benefit of the designated beneficiary.
+The following (QDEs) are excluded: - (a) Housing related QDEs: mortgages (including house insurance), real property taxes, rent, heating fuel, gas, electricity, water, sewer, and garbage removal. - (b) Non-housing related QDEs: education, transportation, employment training and support, assistive technology and related services, health, prevention and wellness, financial management and administrative services, legal fees, expenses for ABLE account oversight and monitoring, funeral and burial, and basic living expenses. - (c) Non-qualified expenses. - (d) QDEs for non-housing: Distributions for other non-housing expenses are excluded if retained beyond the month received in their current ABLE account if the distribution is identifiable and is intended to eventually be expended for non-housing costs.